|

 and implementation:

-high-variability workloads.
-Known for ``All-Can-Win Theorem'', demonstrating that scheduling policies which are biased towards favoring small jobs can also be preferable to large jobs.
+high-variability workloads. ``All-Can-Win Theorem'', demonstrating that scheduling policies which are biased towards favoring small jobs can also be preferable to large jobs.

 Developing new methods for stochastic

-obtain closed-form solutions for many one-dimensional infinite repeating Markov chains, including the M/M/k with setup chain; (iii) Exact analysis of Replication Systems: the first exact solution (in product-form) for replication systems, involving any number of servers, and number of classes, and any degree of replication.
+obtain closed-form solutions for many one-dimensional infinite repeating Markov chains, including the M/M/k with setup chain; (iii) Exact analysis of Replication Systems, the first exact solution (in product-form) for replication systems, involving any number of servers, and number of classes, and any degree of job replication;

 Computer systems implementation:

-centers and other distributed systems.
+centers and supercomputing centers.
 Implementation of QoS tail

-latency guarantees for flows in networked storage systems, based on
+latency guarantees for flows in networked storage systems (PriorityMeister and SNC-Meister).

-connection scheduling in Web servers.
-Solutions for coping with
+connection scheduling in Web servers (SyNC).
+Scheduling to cope with

 Modeling and Workload characterization:

 Known for the discovery of Pareto heavy-tailed distribution of UNIX process CPU lifetimes.
-Statistical characterization of workloads including UNIX processes, web, OLTP, supercomputing, memory workloads, and parallel jobs.
+Statistical characterization of workloads including UNIX processes, web, OLTP, supercomputing, memory workloads, datacenter workloads, and parallel multi-core jobs.

 My TENURE RESEARCH STATEMENT from May 2007: